vhlinskyi/vhlinskyi/README.md

 ## Hi, I’m Vlad 👋

-Software Engineer with 9+ years of experience, primarily in Data Platforms.
-Currently working on the design and development of Kubernetes-based data platform components that support data engineering workloads such as Spark and Airflow.
+Software Engineer specializing in Data Platforms and distributed systems.
+I design and build Kubernetes-based platform components that support data engineering workloads such as Spark and Airflow.

 ---